 Buffer stock may be found at all stages of the supply chain, and is intended to reduce the occurrence or severity of stock-out situations and thus provide better line continuity and/ or customer service.
 Buffer stock is used in production or other inventory situations to ensure that exceptional or unpredictable shortages or demands can be met with some degree of certainty.Safety stock is generally held when there is uncertainty in the demand level or lead time for the product.

-The amount of safety stock a business chooses to maintain regularly can dramatically affect their operations.
-Too much safety stock can result in high inventory carrying costs.
-Too less safety stock can cause repeated occurrences of stock-outs.
+The amount of buffer stock a business chooses to maintain regularly can dramatically affect their operations.
+Too much buffer stock can result in high inventory carrying costs.
+Too less stock can cause repeated occurrences of stock-outs.
 Hence, businesses need to maintain a fine balance and decide on the amount of buffer inventory to be held.